-- (1) The objective of the Academic Board is to establish and maintain academic leadership at an institutional level. - (2) The functions of the Academic Board are to- - (a) achieve effective academic oversight of the quality of academic education and training; - (b) approve proposed new courses; - (c) set and monitor institutional benchmarks for academic quality and outcomes; - (d) provide advice to management, the Vice-Chancellor and the Council on academic matters, including advice on academic and related outcomes, policy and practices; - (e) monitor and report to the Council on academic and research quality and standards; and - (g) consider issues referred to it by the Council for consideration.
+- (1) The objective of the Academic Board is to establish and maintain academic leadership at an institutional level. - (2) The functions of the Academic Board are to- - (a) achieve effective academic oversight of the quality of academic education and training; - (b) approve proposed new programs; - (c) set and monitor institutional benchmarks for academic quality and outcomes; - (d) provide advice to management, the Vice-Chancellor and the Council on academic matters, including advice on academic and related outcomes, policy and practices; - (e) approve, revise and rescind academic policies; - (f) monitor and report to the Council on academic and research quality and standards; and - (g) consider issues referred to it by the Council for consideration.